maniospas/dufuz/docs/api.md

-# Python API for dufuz
+# Python API for DUFuz

 First create a discrete environment for spawning and executing operations on numeric fuzzy sets.
 Provide a GPU `torch` device to the environment to parallelize execution.
-The device is used as one logical core.
+The device is utilized as one logical core.

 ```python
 import torch